Inside the Room

 The Session Structure

 Not a formality — a deliberate reset.
 Before anyone brings a problem, we surface what's working.
-Two minutes per person, real results, no embellishment required.
+Real results, no embellishment required.
 What changed since last week?
 What moved?

 Pull from the room means exactly what it sounds like: every person in that session has run a business, made that mistake, or solved a version of that problem.
 Brian and Scott guide the frame, but the room does real work.
 By the end of your turn, you have a clear next step and you've said it out loud.